Gifted Education Program

 S. P. A. R. K. S. Program

-S.P.A.R.K.S. is the Noxubee County School District's Intellectually Gifted Program, serving gifted students in second through sixth grades.
-The format of the gifted program is a one day per week, five-hour pull-out program and the classroom for the gifted program is located at the Earl Nash Elementary School Annex.
+S.P.A.R.K.S.
+(Special People Achieving Rich Knowledge and Success) is the Noxubee County School District's Intellectually Gifted Program, serving gifted students in second through sixth grades.
+The format of the gifted program is a one day per week, five-hour pull-out program.
+The classroom for the gifted program is located at the Earl Nash Elementary School Annex.

+The identification process consists of a combination of subjective and objective measures to determine eligibility for the gifted program.
 A blanket screening of all first grade students in the Noxubee County School District is conducted each spring in an effort to identify potential gifted students.
-Referrals for the gifted program can also be made throughout the school year by contacting the Teacher of the Gifted or a child's classroom teacher.
+Also, referrals for the gifted program can be made throughout the school year by contacting the Teacher of the Gifted (Contact Information is listed below) or a child's classroom teacher.

 Framework for the Gifted Curriculum

 Meeting the characteristics and needs of the intellectually gifted learner requires differential treatments in curriculum and instructional patterns of delivery.
 Because the intellectually gifted learner has special needs in both cognitive and affective areas, so must the curriculum.
-In working with the Mississippi Department of Education's suggested outcomes, we implement the following framework:
+In working with the Mississippi Department of Education's suggested outcomes, the gifted program implements the following framework:

 1. Thinking Skills